 GE fully examines every integrity concern raised and takes necessary remedial actions where appropriate.
-During the investigation process, GE:
+During the investigation

-- · Forms an independent and objective investigation team. - · Obtains the facts through interviews and/or reviews of documents. - · Reaches conclusions, whenever possible, from the facts the team is able to obtain. - · Recommends corrective action, if necessary. - Provides the person who raised the original concern (if that person is known) with feedback on the outcome, while maintaining the confidentiality and privacy of all involved to the extent possible.
+- · Forms an independent and objective investigation team. - · Recommends corrective action, if necessary. - Provides the person who raised the original concern (if that person is known) with feedback on the outcome, while maintaining the confidentiality and privacy of all involved to the extent possible.